LukePappa/myOS/b.md

-Let go of all concepts and attend to what is.
+Let go of concepts and attend to what is.